 Overview of Kumamoto YMCA College

 Kumamoto YMCA started its Japanese Language Education Service in 1979, and has since become a place for Japanese study and cultural exchange between Japanese people and students from all over the world.
-In 1990, Kumamoto YMCA established its Japanese Language School and has since been authorized by the Association for the Promotion of Japanese Language Education.
-In April 2007, the school has changed from an incorporated foundation to a legally recognized, incorporated educational institution with approval by the authorities.
+In 1990, its Japanese Language School was authorized by the Association for the Promotion of Japanese Language Education.
+In April 2007, the school changed from an incorporated foundation to a legally recognized, incorporated educational institution with approval by the authorities.
 Many graduates of Kumamoto YMCA apply of their Japanese proficiency in their study at Japanese undergraduate and graduate schools.
 We at Kumamoto YMCA aim at providing high-quality Japanese language programs which enable graduates to pursue higher education in Japan.
 We also hope to offer opportunities to develop multiculturalism and mutual understanding between people from all over the world.

 School Data of Kumamoto YMCA College

 |Location||Kumamoto-city, Kumamoto||Accommodation||Private residences|